padrino/padrino-web/source/guides/index.html.md

 ## Guides

-Learn Padrino from the maintainers.
+Learn Padrino from the creators.

 ---